Why NURSE 1-2-1?

 Cost Competitive Tuition

 NURSE 1-2-1 is a very cost competitive program for earning a BSN.
-The estimated cost for tuition, books and fees for four years in the program is $35,500.
+The estimated cost for tuition, books and fees for four years in the program is $35,500(excluding campus housing and meal plans).
 Compare this amount to other BSN degree programs and you will see how it will save you money.